sygmaprotocol/sygma-docs/docs/08-reference/03-glossary.md

 ---

 :::info
-The following section is broken down into grouped sections of terminologies.
-It is also grouped sequentially in order of terminologies that build off of each other.
+The following section is broken down into grouped sections.
+It follows a sequential ordering so that terminologies and concepts might build off each other.
 :::

 ### Table Of Contents